 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-As part of the investment process, the Manager considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio.
+As part of the investment process, the Manager and the Sub-Investment Manager consider a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio.
 These are listed below: